 Consent to Use or Publish

-Guidelines for the Taking and Use of Photographs and Video and Audio Recordings
+Guidelines for the Processing of Photographs, Video and Audio Recordings

 Guidelines for the taking and use of photographs and video and audio recordings by Carleton staff and faculty for institutional use are under development and will appear here shortly.
-In the meantime, please use the Consent for use of photographs and video and audio recordings form for your events.
+In the meantime, please contact the Privacy Office for advice and recommendations concerning the handling of photographs, video and audio recording.

 Access to Information